JohnAustinDev/osis-converters/ReadMe.md

 COMMAND | DESCRIPTION
 ------- | -----------
 **EVAL_REGEX** | Any perl regular expression to be applied to source SFM files before conversion.
 An EVAL_REGEX instruction is only effective for the RUN statements which come after it.
 The EVAL_REGEX command may be suffixed with a label or path in parenthesis and must be followed by a colon.
 A label might make organizing various kinds of changes easier, while a file path makes the EVAL_REGEX effective on only a single file.
 If an EVAL_REGEX has no regular expression, all previous EVAL_REGEX commands sharing the same label are canceled.<br />Examples:<br />`EVAL_REGEX: s/^search/replace/gm`<br />`EVAL_REGEX(myfix): s/^search/replace/gm`<br />`EVAL_REGEX(./sfm/file/path.sfm): s/^search/replace/gm`
 **RUN** | Causes an SFM file to be converted and appended to the module's OSIS file.
 Each RUN must be followed by a colon and the file path of an SFM file to convert.
 RUN can be used more than once on the same file.
 IMPORTANT: Bible books are normally re-ordered according to the project's versification system.
-To maintain RUN Bible book order, `CustomBookOrder` must be set to true in config.conf.
+To maintain RUN Bible book order, `CustomBookOrder` must be set to true in `config.conf`.
 **VSYS_MOVED** | Used when translators moved a range of verses from the expected location within the project's versification scheme to another location.
 This instruction can have several forms:<br />`VSYS_MOVED: Rom.14.24.26 -> Rom.16.25.27`<br />Indicates the range of verses given on the left was moved from its expected location to a custom location given on the right.
 Rom.16.25.27 is Romans 16:25-27.
 Both ranges must cover the same number of verses.
 Either or both ranges may end with the keyword `PART` in place of the range's last verse, indicating only part of the verse was moved.
 References to affected verses will be tagged so as to render correctly in both standard and custom versification schemes.
 When verses are moved within the same book, the verses will be fit into the standard verse scheme.
 When verses are moved from one book to another, the effected verses will be recorded in both places within the OSIS file.
 Depending on whether the OSIS file is rendered as standard, or custom versification scheme, the verses will appear in one location or the other.<br />`VSYS_MOVED: Tob -> Apocrypha[Tob]`<br />Indicates the entire book on the left was moved from its expected location to a custom book-group[book] given on the right.
 See `%OSIS_GROUP` for supported book-groups and books.
 An index number may be used on the right side in place of the book name.
 The book will be recorded in both places within the OSIS file.
 Depending upon whether the OSIS file is rendered as the standard, or custom versification scheme, the book will appear in one location or the other.<br />`VSYS_MOVED: Apocrypha -> bookGroup[2]`<br />Indicates the entire book-group on the left was moved from its expected location to a custom book-group index on the right.
 See `%OSIS_GROUP` for supported book-groups.
 The book-group will be recorded in both places within the OSIS file.
 Depending upon whether the OSIS file is rendered as the standard, or custom versification scheme, the book-group will appear in one location or the other.
 **VSYS_MISSING** | Specifies that this translation does not include a range of verses of the standard versification scheme.
 This instruction takes the form:<br />`VSYS_MISSING: Josh.24.34.36`<br />Meaning that Joshua 24:34-36 of the standard versification scheme has not been included in the custom scheme.
 When the OSIS file is rendered as the standard versification scheme, the preceeding verse's osisID will be modified to include the missing range.
 But any externally supplied cross-references that refer to the missing verses will be removed.
 If there are verses in the chapter having the verse numbers of the missing verses, then the standard versification rendering will renumber them and any following verses upward by the number of missing verses, and alternate verse numbers will be appended to display the original verse numbers.
 References to affected verses will be tagged so as to render them correctly in either standard or custom versification schemes.
 An entire missing chapter is not supported unless it is the last chapter in the book.
 **VSYS_EXTRA** | Used when translators inserted a range of verses that are not part of the project's versification scheme.
 This instruction takes the form:<br />`VSYS_EXTRA: Prov.18.8 <- Synodal:Prov.18.8`<br />The left side is a verse range specifying the extra verses in the custom verse scheme, and the right side range is an optional universal address for those extra verses.
 The universal address is used to record where the extra verses originated from.
 When the OSIS file is rendered in the standard versification scheme, the additional verses will become alternate verses appended to the preceding verse, and if there are verses following the extra verses, they will be renumbered downward by the number of extra verses, and alternate verse numbers will be appended displaying the custom verse numbers.
 References to affected verses will be tagged so as to render correctly in either the standard or custom versification scheme.
 The extra verse range may be an entire chapter if it occurs at the end of a book (such as Psalm 151).
 When rendered in the standard versification scheme, an alternate chapter number will then be inserted and the entire extra chapter will be appended to the last verse of the previous chapter.